SLURM-CLI-API-Proxy/SLURM-CLI-API-Proxy-client/docs/addingcommands.md

     ```

-5. Create a subclass of the `slurm_api_cli_proxy.CommandEvaluator` abstract class and implement the `process_command_args` method.
-This  method has the following arguments:

-    ```python
-    class SinfoEvaluator(CommandEvaluator):

-        def process_command_args(self,
-        #the wrapper defined on the YAML file will be set here
-        slurm_cli_wrapper:SlurmAPIClientWrapper,
-        #the dictionary with the CLI arguments given by argparse
-        cli_args,
-        #an object representation of the YAML configuration file
-        command_mappings_config:CliToJsonPayloadMappings,
-        #the configuration required to create an instance of the client
-        configuration:openapi_client.Configuration,
-        #the SLURM API web token
-        slurm_jwt:str)->SlurmCommandResponse:

-    ```

-    With these arguments the method is expected to:

-    - Create the required payload from the `cli_args`
+5. Now that you have a *client wrapper* method for the command, it's time to implement what put everything together: a command evaluator which parses the arguments given through the CLI, prepares the request payload (if needed) based on such arguments and the settings given on the YAML configuration file, and uses this *client wrapper* to perform the request.
+Most of this is already implemented on the `slurm_api_cli_proxy.command_handler.CommandEvaluator` class, so for a new command only a subclass implementing the `process_command_args` method is required.

     ```mermaid
     ---